 A Parish Nurse is a nurse registered by the Nursing and Midwifery Council (NMC), working under its Code of Conduct.
 Confidentiality is within the Code: anything said to the Parish Nurse is kept private unless you are being harmed or are harming someone else, or at risk of doing so.

-A Parish Nurse will have gained experience working within the National Health Service, the community and / or private practice.
-The Parish Nurse is not employed by the NHS but by Torch Help Hub and will work closely with local churches, charities and agencies.
+The Parish Nurse is not employed by the NHS but by Torch and will work closely with local churches, charities and agencies.
 Importantly they will complement but not duplicate, services offered by existing NHS and social care agencies.

 Torch will be undertaking this project in partnership with the national charity Parish Nursing Ministries UK, who will provide clinical supervision, training and support to ensure that the service is well run.
 See https://www.parishnursing.org.uk